Skip to contentSkip to navigation

 The test can show whether your body can properly activate clopidogrel.
 If it cannot, your doctor can choose a more suitable treatment, helping to reduce the risk of blood clots and strokes by approximately 40% (4.5% risk with PGx vs. 7.0% without PGx).
 [4,5]

-List of medications covered by the Cardio PGx test
+Main categories of medication covered by the Cardio PGx test

 Click here for the list of all medications covered